2024eli/ftc-website-14607/content/team/AJSeo.md

 weight: 8
 ---

-AJ is a junior and this is her third year in FIRST.
-She decided to join TJ’s FTC team after enjoying her time with the FRC team in her freshman year.
-Outside of school, AJ is on the school’s tennis team and club.
-She is a part of class council and enjoys planning events with the other members.
+AJ is a junior in her 3rd year at FIRST, being part of the school's FRC team in freshman year and FTC in her sophomore and junior years.
+She's been passionate in STEM since her science bowl and olympiad years in middle school and has been striving to continue that path at TJ.
+Outside of robotics, AJ is part of TJ's Varsity Girls Tennis team and has played the flute for the last 6 years.
+She also enjoys dancing, as an Urban Dance Movement club officer, and reading when she has free time.